 Peregrinus(a): A person who has a fixed abode in a given area but is now traveling in another area.

 Peritus: An expert.
-In the tribunal context, the term usually refers to any person who, in virtue of professional training, offers specialized, testimony to the tribunal or who is called upon by the tribunal to offer advice in the interpretation of the acts.
-The term is most frequently used in reference to a psychiatrist, psychologist or other professionally trained person who reviews the acts of a case and offers a professional opinion about the capacity of a party of the parties for marriage.
+In the tribunal context, the term usually refers to any person who, is learned, skilled in his or her sciences or profession, experienced, offers specialized testimony to the tribunal or who is called upon by the tribunal to offer advice in the interpretation of the acts.
+The term is most frequently used in reference to a psychiatrist, psychologist and others in the mental health fields but applies also to gynecologists, urologists and even handwriting analysts who reviews the acts of a case and offers a professional opinion about the capacity of the party or parties for marriage.
 However, the term may properly be used in a broader sense than that.

 Petitioner: The one who presents a libellus or petition.